haskell-infra/hackage-trustees/policy.md

 carefully, and ideally done by or checked by the package maintainers.
 Nevertheless there are cases where it is helpful.

-The trustees propose to default to opted-in for this case, with the possibility to opt-out.

 Policy/Procedure
 ----------------

-* maintainers can explicitly indicate whether trustees are able to relax constraints for their package
-* if so, trustees can edit .cabal file to relax deps and maintainers will be automatically notified
+* trustees can edit .cabal file to relax dependencies

-* if not, trustee's proposed edits are sent to the maintainers but not applied
+* maintainers should be notified via e-mail, by filing a bug tracker issue, or by sending a pull request (in the future this step may be automated by hackage)

 * the default is to be opted in to allowing trustees to make these edits

-* opening tickets and sending pull requests is not required
+* (in the future) maintainers should be able to explicitly indicate whether trustees are able to relax constraints for their package

+* (in the future) if not, trustee's proposed edits are sent to the maintainers but not applied

 Trustees are expected to use this power judiciously and make sure they understand the packages involved and their APIs.
 In the first instance